Test in production without watermarks.

 workBook.SaveAs("manageWorkSheet.xlsx")

-IronXL library makes managing worksheet using C# code as easy as possible.
-The actions of create & delete worksheet, change worksheets position, set active worksheet in Excel file can be achieved without using Office Interop.
+IronXL library makes managing worksheets using C# code as easy as possible.
+The actions of creating & deleting worksheets, changing worksheet positions, and setting the active worksheet in an Excel file can be achieved without using Office Interop.

 The CreateWorkSheet

-method allows creating worksheet possible.
+method allows creating a worksheet.
 It requires the worksheet name as the only parameter.

-method can be used to change or move worksheet position.
-The two parameters are required.
-The worksheet name as String and its index position as Integer.
+method can be used to change or move a worksheet's position.
+Two parameters are required: the worksheet name as a string

-Set active worksheet means to set which worksheet to be opened by default when the workbook is opened.
-To achieve this use SetActiveTab
+Setting the active worksheet means setting which worksheet will be opened by default when the workbook is accessed.
+To achieve this, use the SetActiveTab

 method with the index position of the worksheet.

-Removing the worksheet can also be done with IronXL.
-Use RemoveWorkSheet
+Removing a worksheet can also be done with IronXL.
+Use the RemoveWorkSheet

-method along with index position of the worksheet.
-In the case of worksheet's position is unknown, the name of the worksheet can also be used to delete the worksheet.
+method along with the index position of the worksheet.
+If the worksheet's position is unknown, the name of the worksheet can also be used to delete it.

-Please note that all the index position mentioned above follows zero-based indexing.
+Please note that all the index positions mentioned above utilize zero-based indexing, meaning the first element has an index of 0.

 CreateWorkSheet